randomtruffles/Dominion_League/resources.md

   * **Outpost**: The conditions for getting an extra turn are now that it's the first time you played an Outpost that turn and that the previous turn wasn't yours.
 * Dominion: Alchemy

-  * **Possession**: Any Debt tokens the player to your left would take during their extra turn you take instead.
+  * **Possession**: Any Debt tokens (and no other kinds of tokens) that the player to your left would take during their extra turn you take instead.
 * Dominion: Prosperity

   * **Trade Route**: You trash a card from your hand before you get +$1 per token on the Trade Route mat.